88lex/sa-guide/README.md

 MANUAL: From groups.google.com choose the group you want to use.
 Choose ‘Manage Members’ on the right, then choose ‘Direct add members’ on the left.
 Enter the service account email addresses you wish to add.
 .
 BULK: Go to this link https://admin.google.com/ac/groups .
 Choose your group name.
 Click the Members section.
 Hover over the yellow + sign and choose Bulk Add.
 The pop up will explain how to download a csv template to add your service account IDs and then re-upload the csv to the group.
+[ Find cli command to simplify?
+GAM will do but requires install. ]

 7. Add the google group to your source and destination Team Drives and/or My Drive folders.
+.
 Team Drives: Right click the Team Drive, choose Add Members and add the Group email.
 Give Manager or Content Manager permission to the Group.
+.
 My Drive: Right click the folder in My Drive, click Share then add the Group email.

 8. Configure sasync or other script to copy/sync files to shared TDs/folders using your service accounts.
 Sasync:  https://github.com/88lex/sasync
-Instructions in the Readme on github.
+sasync instructions are in the Readme.md on github.